sveltejs/kit/documentation/docs/02-layouts.md

 <slot></slot>
 ```

+> Notice: `$` is a special symbol that needs to be escaped when created via terminal instead of `src/routes/$layout.svelte` we need to use `src/routes/\$layout.svelte` to create the file

 ...but we can add whatever markup, styles and behaviour we want.
 For example, let's add a nav bar:

 ```html